-(12) small-scale single family detached dwellings on one parcel that interact together as a small community.
+New housing types added to the residential use types table include triplex. quadplex, cottage courts, employee housing, guest quarters, and minor accessory dwelling units (which are already provided for in code but are not in the table).
+Triplex and quadplex contain three and buildings four dwelling units on one parcel respectively.
+The cottage court use type is a housing development that contains between two (2) and twelve (12) smallscale single family detached dwellings on one parcel that interact together as a small community.
 Employee housing is a development that provides either fully independent dwelling units or a dormitory-style living arrangement for employees of a particular company.
 Guest quarters are a semi-separate living space without full and independent living facilities that could be built instead of an accessory dwelling unit (ADU).
-Minor accessory dwelling units are ADUs under 500 sf that are already allowed by Washoe County Code but are being added to Article 302 for consistency.
+Minor accessory dwelling units are ADUs under 500 square feet that are already allowed by Washoe County Code but are being added to Article 302 for consistency.